iamchuan/udacity_capstone/report.md

 By comparing the results of different models with the benchmark model, we can see that:

 1. The images generated from the vanilla GAN, our benchmark model, which only includes fully connected linear layers, are noisy and not quite stable.
-2. Adding conditions to G and D can generate images conditioned on class labels.
-In addition, the generated images seems more stable than those without conditions.
+2. Adding conditions to G and D can generate images conditioned on class labels, which allows users to generate images that they want.
+In addition, it may also improve the image quality.
 3. The deep convolutional version GANs in general outperform the original GANs.
 The images generated from DCGANs are less noisy, have sharper boundaries and brighter colors.

 However, we also observe the model collapse issues in some cases in which the losses are no longer changing after several epochs.  (see *Fig. 4b* and *Fig. 12b*)